 The Philippines: A big eCommerce boom but cash remains popular.

 eCommerce volume in the Philippines exploded by 376% in the first half of 2020.
 Customers who used to shop at brick-and-mortar businesses find it easy to buy many of those same goods online as the number of registered online businesses surged.
 Still, shoppers are not ready to make a significant change in how they pay, as cash remains the most popular way of making online purchases — it was used in 37% of online purchases — followed by bank transfers and cards.

 Vietnam: Credit cards and debit cards are still preferred.

 Vietnam’s payment landscape is changing — and growing — by the day.
 In the last three years, the number of fintech startups more than tripled to what is now a total of 118.
 Of those, nearly one-third (31%) offer payment-processing services.
-As of October 2020, Vietnam was home to dozens of licensed non-bank payment-service providers, including such popular eWallets as MoMo, Payoo, Moca, ZaloPay and ViettelPay.
+Vietnam is home to dozens of licensed non-bank payment-service providers, including such popular eWallets as MoMo, Payoo, Moca, ZaloPay and ViettelPay.

 eWallets didn’t come to replace any of the existing payment methods though, but to amplify the local payment diversity: More than one-third of Vietnamese shoppers (35%) choose to pay with credit or debit cards, followed by bank transfers (26%) and cash (21%).